-2 Draft rule determination
+2 Final rule determination

-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made a draft rule determination in relation to this rule change request not to make the proposed rule.
+In accordance with section 102 of the NEL the Commission has made a final rule determination in relation to this rule change request.
+The Commission has determined not to make a rule.

-The Commission's reasons for making this draft rule determination are set out in section 2.4.
+The Commission's reasons for making this final rule determination are set out in section 2.4.